FranGarc/Listing/README.md

 # About Listing

 This is just a simple app created through code challenges.
-Each challenge will be in a separate branch, this readme will contain the details for each
+Each challenge will be in a separate branch, this readme will contain the details for each of them.

 ## Challenges history